2026 Exterior House Paint Color Trends

 Photo: LizMarieBlog.com

 Since so many homeowners have opted for black windows over this past decade, I don’t see the black windows disappearing any time soon.
-But what we will likely see for 2024, are these black windows being accentuated with black trim and black accents.
-How gorgeous is this home above?
+But what we will likely see for 2026, are these black windows being accentuated with black trim and black accents.
+Bronze windows are another option for windows to replace black windows.

 7 Steps to Choose the right exterior paint color for your house

 I help busy homeowners, just like you, to style their house to make it a stunning retreat, where they can live and enjoy their home.
-I can help you choose colors for your home or exterior that will co-ordinate with your existing features and give you a color that you will love.
+I help homeowners, make money beyond their wildest expectations from the sale of their house by guiding them when they’re getting their house ready to sell.

 Learn more about my online color & design consults here.